-Generalized Allergens: As I stated previously, there are several allergens that can cause reactions in cats.
+Generalized Allergens: Several allergens can cause reactions in cats.
 These include, dust, mold, pollen, fleas, and cigarette smoke.
 Cats who are exposed to cigarette smoke will often develop asthma and have difficulty breathing.
 In addition to the respiratory symptoms, cats can also develop localized inflammation of the skin that causes the cat to continuously groom that area.
 This is usually on the belly or inside the back legs.
 They will often groom themselves to the point of creating severe inflammation of the skin in that area.

-Flea allergies cause skin lesions referred to as military dermatitis.
+Flea allergies cause skin lesions that are referred to as military dermatitis.
 These are tiny, scabbed bumps usually located on the face, ears, and rump.

 To determine what allergens your cat may be sensitive to, a dermatologist will need to perform intradermal skin testing.
-Once you have an idea of what is causing the issues, the next step is to limit the exposure to the allergens.
+Once you have an idea of what allergens are causing the reactions, you can limit your cat’s exposure to the allergens.
 This could include: keeping your cat in a room that is smoke free, treating for fleas, or eliminating possible food allergens from your cat’s diet.
 Your cat may also need medications such as oral anti-histamines or steroid injections.